(Published on Wednesday, November 4, 2015, in The Daily Citizen, Dalton, GA.)

 Plastic bottles commonly found in the bathroom include the containers for shampoo, conditioner, liquid hand soap, and contact lens solution.
 These can be recycled along with plastic bottles and jugs from the kitchen in the local curbside program and at convenience centers.
 A plastic bottle can be recycled into new containers, t-shirts and fleeces, park benches, plastic lumber, and playground equipment.
 Before recycling make sure the containers are empty and replace the cap.

-More than 200,000 people have taken the “I Will Recycle” Pledge online and in paper form at ARD events, joining a growing movement of caring citizens committed to increase the recycling rate in America and to learn how to recycle right.
+More than 200,000 people have taken the “I Will Recycle” Pledge online or in person at ARD events, joining a growing movement of caring citizens committed to increase the recycling rate in America and to learn how to recycle right.

 This year Keep America Beautiful, in celebration of America Recycles Day, is offering a chance to win one of four Apple Certified Refurbished iPad mini 3’s by posting a photo of yourself recycling with the hashtag #IWillRecycle and #Sweepstakes on Twitter or Instagram between October 15 and November 20.
 Official rules for the sweepstakes are available online at www.americarecyclesday.org.